Oguruma stable

-Oguruma stable (尾車部屋, Oguruma-beya) was a stable of sumo wrestlers, one of the Nishonoseki group of stables.
+Oguruma stable (尾車部屋, Oguruma-beya) (1987–2022) was a sumo stable of the Nishonoseki group.

 In its modern form it existed from March 1987 when it was founded by Kotokaze, a former Sadogatake stable wrestler, until February 2022.
-The first wrestler from the stable to achieve sekitori status was Tomikaze in July 2000.
+The first wrestler from the stable to achieve status was Tomikaze in July 2000.
 Initially the stable had a policy of not accepting foreign born wrestlers or college recruits, but this was waived when Chuo University graduate Takekaze personally asked to join in 2002.
-Their first foreigner was the Mongolian Hoshikaze, who joined in the same year and eventually reached jūryō but was thrown out of sumo after the 2011 match-fixing scandal.
-The stable absorbed Oshiogawa stable in 2005 ahead of the retirement of Oshiogawa-oyakata, with Wakakirin and Wakatoba among the wrestlers transferring over.
+Their first foreigner was the Mongolian Hoshikaze, who joined in the same year and eventually reached but was thrown out of sumo after the 2011 match-fixing scandal.
+The stable absorbed Oshiogawa stable in 2005 ahead of the retirement of Oshiogawa-, with Wakakirin and Wakatoba among the wrestlers transferring over.
 As of January 2022, it has 14 wrestlers.
-The stable produced seven makuuchi or top division wrestlers - Takekaze, Yoshikaze, Wakakirin, Kimikaze, Amakaze, Yago and Tomokaze.
+The stable produced seven or top division wrestlers - Takekaze, Yoshikaze, Wakakirin, Kimikaze, Amakaze, Yago and Tomokaze.

 Kotokaze announced on 25 December 2021 that Oguruma stable would close following the January 2022 sumo tournament.
 The closure officially took place on 7 February 2022, with the stable's personnel being split between a new Oshiogawa stable run by the former Takekaze, and Nishonoseki stable, with the former Yoshikaze assisting the coaching there.